Goal 11: Policies, processes and practices

 Affordable housing for staff and students

+The University provides staff with housing support, evaluates affordable housing options, and offers financial aid to employees.
 We provide affordable and subsidised accommodation options for staff who wish to live in halls of residence.
-The affordability of the halls is evaluated based on the local market, and given all utility costs are included, it can be a much cheaper option than private accommodation.
+The affordability of these halls is aligned with staff incomes and evaluated against the local market.
+With all utility costs included, this can often be a more cost-effective option than private accommodation.
+Our housing options are designed to be accessible to staff, particularly those on below-median incomes in the UK.
 There is also the option for employees to volunteer as Residential Life Advisors, which in turn provides accommodation free of charge.
 In our Relocation Policy, we also subsidise the costs of housing relocation fees for staff and have self-contained flats for visiting academic staff or those relocating to the University.

-We also provide affordable housing and financial aid for students.
-Each year we assess the local market to ensure we are providing a range of affordable housing options for our students.
-All students living in halls benefit from the inclusion of utility bills in their rent.
-Students who have challenges around affordability are able to access our financial support – our Living Cost Support Fund, a non-repayable financial aid that can help meet the costs of housing.
+We also provide students with housing support, evaluate affordable housing options, and offer financial aid to assist them.
+Each year, we assess the local market to ensure we provide a range of affordable accommodation options.
+The cost of our student housing is lower than that of the private sector, and all students living in halls benefit from the inclusion of utility bills in their rent.
+For students facing financial challenges, we offer access to our Living Cost Support Fund, a non-repayable financial aid designed to help cover housing costs.

 Pedestrian priority on campus